m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 02    | 1     |
 | 03    | 1     |

+In the first year of the year 2 runners signed up, additionally another 1 per week signed up in the next 2 weeks.

 ---
 **2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**